 Place on a cooling wire and cool completely.
 Take care when moving the savoury rings after removing from the oven as the filling will be extremely hot.

 “Thank you for the efficient way you dealt with my order.
-My aunt and my neighbour and I combined an order to you on the internet which worked out with the offer code at 63p per pack of bread mix.
+My aunt and my neighbour and I combined an order to you on the internet which worked out so very well.
 Our gain is Sainsbury's loss. thank you so much. ”Helen Morton